-There may be more variety of suites than ever before, but there are still those that absolutely stand out from the competition.
-Here we offer our favorites among the industry's most drop-dead gorgeous, pampering and elegant accommodations at sea.
-All come with butler or concierge service and other perquisites like laundry; catered cocktail parties; course-by-course dining room meals served en suite; priority for embarkation, alternative restaurants and shore excursions; and fresh fruit and flowers.
+There's a larger variety of cruise suites than ever before, but some still absolutely stand out from the competition.
+Here, we offer our favorites among the industry's most drop-dead gorgeous, pampering and elegant accommodations at sea.
+(Please note: Fares vary by itinerary and date.
+Prices listed are approximate and are subject to change.)

 Celebrity's Solstice-Class Ships (Eclipse, Equinox, Reflection, Silhouette, Solstice)

-Best Suites: Penthouse Suites
+Best Cruise Suites: Penthouse Suites

 Oceania Cruises' Marina and Riviera

-Best Suites: Owner's Suites
+Best Cruise Suites: Owner's Suites

-Best Suites: Royal Loft Suites
+Best Cruise Suites: Royal Loft Suites

-Because?
-Playboys (and girls) will feel right at home in these lush Royal Loft Suites situated on Decks 17 and 18.
-At 1,599 square feet (and that's not counting the massive 874-square-foot balcony with a whirlpool and dining area that wraps around this fabulous suite), these two-story dwellings accommodate up to six passengers and are larger than many Los Angeles apartments.
-The suite is stunning with its two-story-high wall of windows, which affords panoramic views.
-The master bedroom is upstairs in the loft with a glass wall partition and blackout curtains.
+Why?
+Those accustomed to luxury will feel right at home in the lush Royal Loft Suites that can be found on Royal Caribbean's Allure of the Seas, Anthem of the Seas, Oasis of the Seas and Quantum of the Seas.
+At 1,599 square feet (not counting the massive 874-square-foot balcony with a whirlpool and dining area that wraps around this fabulous suite), these two-story dwellings accommodate up to six passengers and are larger than many city apartments.
+The suite is stunning with its two-story wall of windows, which affords panoramic views.
+The bedroom is upstairs in the loft, with a glass wall partition and blackout curtains.
 An adjoining bathroom features a tub, shower, dual sinks and a bidet.
 A second bath with a shower is found on the main level.
-It's easy to picture James Bond reposed on the living room sofa, nursing a martini.
+It's easy to picture James Bond nursing a martini as he reposes on the living room sofa (which converts to a double bed).